colw/auto-complete/README.md

 - Suggestion box highlights current input.
 - Arrow keys will move the selection up and down.
 - Enter will fill the input with the currently selected item, and submit.
   - You can also submit using the "submit" button.
+This will submit what is currently in the input box.
+Allowing a user to type whatever they want.
 - Escape will hide the suggestion box.

 ## Todo